 The first thing that I realized I loved about the city of San Francisco was the many many unique store front signs.
-There is a significantly smaller number of chain stores and franchises in the city (versus the suburbs of Southern California), so it is quite the treat for we design folk who really appreciate good branding or just refreshing imagery in our surroundings.
+There are a significantly smaller number of chain stores and franchises in the city (versus the suburbs of Southern California), so it is quite the treat for we design folk who really appreciate good branding or just refreshing imagery in our surroundings.
 Ahhhh.
 Take a nice big breath of the fresh Noe Valley air and let’s explore the signage (and really pretty architecture!) in my neighborhood.
 It’s the signage that you meet, when you’re walkin’ down the street… ok, I’ll stop now.

 Our tour begins with the signage for Qoio.
 I have no clue what this store sells, or if they have more than one location, but what I do know is that (according to me) this is the quintessential style of Noe Valley.
 The decorative ironwork mixed with the bright orange gives us a feeling of modernity mixing with the traditional architecture and history of the neighborhood.
 Plus, for whatever reason, I really love that they have a period at the end of their business name.